History books don’t lie, do they?

 David D. Little of Marion County, Ohio

-David D. Little says the Hendricksons are from England.
+David D. Little is a great-great-grandson of John and Eve Hendrickson, and says the Hendrickson family is from England.

 David D. Little is the son of Simon Peter Little, grandson of Adam Little and Mary Hendrickson, great-grandson of Simeon and Fanny Hendrickson, great-great-grandson of John and Eve Hendrickson.

 From: 1883 History of Marion County, Ohio, pages 929-930.